woodie/gollum-wiki-oauth/README.md

 This repo contains the files for Gollum Wiki:

-- Configuration for Gollum:<br>
+- Configuration for Gollum (installed at /etc/gollum/config.rb).
-  /etc/gollum/config.rb
+  We added a module to to set the commit message (name and email) from the headers passed back from Nginx.

-- Nginx configuration for Gollum:<br>
+- Nginx configuration for Gollum (installed at /etc/nginx/conf.d/gollum.conf).
-  /etc/nginx/conf.d/gollum.conf
+  We set a favicon, configure the `/oauth` path for oauth2_proxy, and set the `X-Email` and `X-Access-Token` headers.

-- OAuth Proxy Config<br>
+- OAuth Proxy Config (installed at /opt/oauth2_proxy/oauth2_proxy.cfg).
-  /opt/oauth2_proxy/oauth2_proxy.cfg
+  We set pass_user_headers, pass_access_token, set_xauthrequest all to true se we can access the user's email address.

+- Gollum Systemd Services (installed at /etc/systemd/system/gollum.service).
+  We set the `ref` flag to `wiki` so the Overview page says `Overview of wiki` instead of `Overview of master`.

-- Systemd Services<br>
+- Oauth2 Proxy Systemd Services (installed at /etc/systemd/system/oauth_proxy.service).
-  /etc/systemd/system/gollum.service<br>
-  /etc/systemd/system/oauth_proxy.service
+  This is a standard configurtion from the guide we used.

 ## Server setup